Followers

 A Blow to an Army

-The fall of Fraser sent a wave of shock through the whole British Army – especially Burgoyne, who soon ordered his battered forces back to their encampment to the north near a place called Saratoga.
+The fall of Fraser shocked the entire British Army—especially Burgoyne, who quickly ordered his battered forces back to their camp to the north near a place called Saratoga.

 Baroness Fredericka von Riedesel

-Desperate hands wrangled the dying general to the rear where he was nursed by the wife of von Riedesel, Baroness Fredericka, who had accompanied her husband on the wilderness campaign.
+Desperate hands pulled the dying general to the rear, where he was cared for by von Riedesel's wife, Baroness Fredericka, who had accompanied her husband on the wilderness campaign.

 Fraser mourned on the battlefield

-The fighting Scot's exact resting place at the Great Redoubt is unknown
+The fighting Scot's exact resting place

 Death's Legacy

 Fraser’s life of action and service ended in a way any warrior would have chosen.
-But Britain lost more than a warrior.
-It lost one of its best generals and one who thoroughly understood the type of fighting, and the type of fighting man, it would take to win the war.
-Had he not fallen on that October day, he might have emerged as the leader who could have subdued the colonies for the Crown that subdued his own highland clans.
-Yet, ironically, the gallant Scot who fought for England, Holland, and German Allies never fought for Scotland - and is most remembered in America.
+But Britain lost more than a warrior; it lost one of its best generals, a man who truly understood the kind of fighting and the kind of fighting man required to win the war.
+Had he not fallen on that October day, he might have risen as the leader capable of subduing the colonies for the Crown that once subdued his own Highland clans.
+Yet, ironically, the gallant Scot who fought for England, Holland, and German allies never fought for Scotland and is most remembered in America.

 Saturday, October 30, 2021